popmedic/bash-ioslog/README.md

 > view only values between {{START}} to {{END}} on lines that contain {{START}} and {{END}} respectively

+## Exit Codes

+- success: 0
+- `cfgutil` not installed: 1011
+- no devices attached: 1012
+- index of device is out of range for devices: 1013
+- unable to parse the device in devices: 1014
+- `pcregrep is not installed: 1015

 ## dependencies

 ### `cfgutil`